wp-plugins/easy-media-gallery/trunk/readme.txt

 == Changelog ==

-= 1.0.0 =
-* This is the launch version.
-No changes yet.

 = 1.1.0 =
 * Fixed: PHP warning in the tinymce-dlg.php file
 * Fixed: Hover effect not works on several themes